CuB0/ansible-gentoo-roles/role-docker/README.md

 Dependencies
 ------------

-Thi role doesn't depend on any other role.
+This role doesn't depend on any other role.

 Example Playbook
 ----------------